druidmentalized/PPYTutorials/README.md

 ## 📄 License

-This project is open-source and free to use under the MIT License.
+This repository is open-source and free to use under the MIT License.